camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 }
 ```

-If no engines are specified, template is considered compatible with any execution platform version.
+If no engines are specified, the template is considered compatible with any execution platform version.

 ## Supported BPMN types